codesinger/shu/doc/shu-manual.md

 token-info, each of which represents an unqualified class name.
 The list is in reverse order, which is important.
-It means that one can add a qualification to one class name in the list without changing the location of any other class names, which are above the current one in the buffer.
+It means that one can add a qualification to one class name in the list without changing the location of any other class names, which are above the current one in the buffer.  *np-rlists* is a list of rlists, each of which represents a "using namespace" statement for which there is no corresponding entry in the class list.
+There are the "using namespace" statements that we will not be processing..

 This function goes to the position of each unqualified class name, finds its containing namespace in the hash table, and inserts the containing namespace